hurlbertlab/dietdatabase/cleaning/cleaning_overview.md

 1 eBird Clements Checklist v2015 1
 ```
 Non-name based text fields are checked against accepted values.
 If no problems are detected then the field is "OK".
 Otherwise,
 a table of unaccepted names (or possible typos) and their frequency are provided.
-In this case
+In this case this is an out of date taxonomy
+and should be verified or corrected if necessary.

 ```
 $Longitude_dd